 A word of caution: Please be aware that I never tried to recover a website from the backup file.
 Follow the instructions at your own risk and keep learning.
 For a tutorial for how to setup a website from the backup file see this post at wpbeginner.com.

 puh… that was a lot.
-But not so hard, was it?
+But not hard, was it?
 I’m proud of you.

 I understand if you want to do something more fancy now.
-Maybe get cute custom social sharing buttons on your blog yourself?
+Maybe get cute custom social sharing buttons on your blog for free?

 But first.
 Let’s have some coffee now.
-Or Frappuccino.
+Or Homemade Caramel Frappuccino.

 And please share this tutorial on how to make a website backup in WordPress.